Pulkit0231/Employee-Listing-App/README.md

 Employee Listing(CRUD)

-## Description
-A brief description of your project.

 ## Installation

 Clone the repository:

 ### `git clone <your-github-repo-url>`

 Open your terminal and navigate to your project directory

 ### `cd <your-project-directory>`

 Installing node moduless

 ### `npm init`

-for running and using the project.
+For running and using the project.\

 ### `npm start`